Milne

 We will now be sending home handwriting as well as red words each Friday.
 This is an important stage in your children’s learning.
 They begin to learn how to present their work neatly and clearly so that it can be read by others.
 Please take the time to read this information carefully so that you are able to help your child to get off to a good start with their writing.

 In class the children have been practising writing on the line and are beginning to learn how to size their letters so that they fit between the lines.
 We are not aiming for the children to have tiny writing but please encourage your child to use the lines on the worksheet (sent home today).
-If you find this is an issue please ask your child to try to write the letters on a blank piece of paper for the time being.
+If you find this is too tricky for your child at this stage then please use a blank piece of paper for the time being.
 In class we have talked about how some letters start by almost touching the ceiling (the line above) and that some letters start in the middle of the two lines.
 We will also introduce how some letters have parts that hang down below the line.
 All letters must stand on the floor (the bottom line) and not float away.
 It is so important that children are writing letters with the correct formation as this is extremely difficult to fix once they have settled into a way of writing.

 Children should also be encouraged to use a tripod grip.
 If children are not using the correct grip on the pencil (even if their letters look good) then they will experience fatigue much quicker than their peers, and may not be able to write for long periods of time when they are older.